Josphat-Malombe/gnss/README.md

-# gnss_diagnostics
+# Gnss_diagnostics

 A Flutter plugin that provides real-time GNSS (Global Navigation Satellite System) diagnostic information on Android devices using the native `GnssStatus` API.

 The plugin exposes a broadcast stream that reports:
 - Total satellites in view